-In this advisory, we discuss the executive compensation and governance provisions in the Act, together with practical suggestions that companies might consider to be ready for the new requirements.
-Separate sections discuss executive compensation and governance provisions that relate solely to financial institutions or "nonbank financial companies" supervised by the Board of Governors of the Federal Reserve System (Federal Reserve).
+This article discusses the executive compensation and governance provisions in the Act, together with practical suggestions that companies might consider to be ready for the new requirements.
+Separate sections discuss executive compensation and governance provisions that relate solely to financial institutions or "nonbank financial companies" supervised by the Board of Governors of the Federal Reserve System ("Federal Reserve").